Researchers have made large strides in the fight against cancer. Still, the

 - increased hair growth

-While many cancers have symptoms, some forms are more discreet.
-Such is the case with pancreatic cancer, which may not show any signs until it has progressed to an advanced stage.
-A family history of the disease, as well as frequent pancreatic swelling (inflammation) may increase your risk.
+Pancreatic cancer may not lead to any signs or symptoms until it’s progressed to an advanced stage.
+A family history, as well as frequent pancreatic swelling, may increase your risk.
 If this is the case, your doctor may recommend regular cancer screenings.

-The key to becoming a statistic in the latter group is to take charge of your health.
+The key to surviving cancer is to take charge of your health.
 Be sure not to miss out on your annual checkups, and make sure you do all screenings as recommended by your doctor — this is especially important if certain cancers run in your family.